Program Highlights

 Poster Sessions

-Poster Board Size: 1000mm × 1000mm (A1 size fits either orientation).
-Please present your poster during your assigned session.
-You may set up your poster at the start of the day and leave it on the board throughout the day.
-Kindly remove your poster at the end of the day, as any posters left behind will be disposed.
+Poster Board Size: 1000mm Γ— 1000mm (A1 size fits either orientation).
+All posters will be presented across both days of the workshop.
+Participants may set up their posters at the start of Day 1 and leave them on the board throughout the event.
+Kindly remove your poster at the end of Day 2, as any posters left behind will be disposed.

 Poster Board ID Name Institution